Just a bit ago I heard the male cardinal call out for his mate.

 Then it will come on stage as summer moves out of the limelight.
 Resplendent in its gold and brown and orange costume of leaves that chases away the green grass and tells it to stop growing.

 The sun is posed a little differently in the sky.
-The light is pausing in a spot in the trees at another time.
+The light is pausing in a spot in the trees at a different time.

 It is the way the seasons change, just a bit at a time.
 Until the change has been made.
 And we realize that we barely noticed the shift.